 Most Medicare Advantage Plans come with Part D coverage included.
 These are called Medicare Advantage Prescription Drug (MAPD) Plans.
-While the average projected premium is $31.50 in 2023 for standalone Prescription Drug Plans, most MAPD plans offered by RetireMed have $0 premiums.
+The majority of MAPD plans offered by RetireMed have $0 premiums.

 We’re here to guide you through every step in the Medicare process.
 Whether you’re preparing to enroll or curious if your current Medicare coverage is the right fit, our experts offer local help with Medicare questions.

-If you’re new to RetireMed, email your questions to email@example.com or schedule a call with an advisor.
+If you’re new to RetireMed, we encourage you to schedule a call with an advisor.

 Share This Blog